kqr/kqr.github.com/_posts/2013-02-03-part-8-boolean-values.md

         False -> putStrLn (name_1 ++ " comes after " ++ name_2 ++ " in the phone book!")
 <div class="label">A program pattern matching on boolean values</div>

+With this clever trick, we have made it possible to do fairly advanced decision making by our program.
+We evolved from a very simple kind of decision making that pattern matching allows, and went right into the heavy-duty territory of being able to make decisions based on almost any requirement.

-Just be sure that when you want to ask the user for numbers, you need to convert strings to numbers with `read` first.
+Just be sure that when you ask the user for numbers, you convert strings to numbers with `read` first.
 For example, you might want to make the following program.

     module Main where